4ian/GDevelop.js/Readme.md

     cd examples && node demo.js

-The demo generate a json file that can be opened with [GDevelop] or [GDevApp]!
+The demo generate a json file that can be opened with [GDevelop]!

 ### Memory profiler